snurel/sort_algorithms/README.md

 # Sorting Algorithms in Java

-This repository contains implementations of five popular sorting algorithms in Java, along with tests and time complexity information for each algorithm.
+A small resource where you can access popular ranking algorithms, comparisons and time complexity information.
 ## Algorithms Included

 1. **Bubble Sort**